benok/burmilla-os-console/README.md

 **'ros console switch' doesn't work correctly from [RancherOS era](https://github.com/rancher/os/issues?q=is%3Aissue+is%3Aopen+%22ros+console+switch%22).**

+#### Note for developer:

+When you develop new or build new image and want to update to latest, you may need to switch once to other console(e.g. `default`) and switch back, if not new image pulled collectly.

+(Using `system-docker pull benok/os-*console` doesn't recreate console images.)

 ## Warning

-Currently, only Debian and Ubuntu console is tested.
+Currently, **only Debian and Ubuntu console is tested**.

-(And recently, debian_testing console has [an issue with "apt upgrade"](https://github.com/benok/burmilla-os-console/issues/1).)
+(But recently, *`debian_testing` console has [an issue with "apt upgrade"](https://github.com/benok/burmilla-os-console/issues/1).*)

-*Any other console is the same image as RancherOS v1.5.8.*
+**Any other console('s Dockerfile) is not updated** from RancherOS v1.5.8.

-(I'm a Debian user.
+(I'm a Debian/Ubuntu user.
 I might update other consoles, but pull requests are welcome.)

 ## Notes on Debian console
 * based on non-slim image